Ormek/The-River/README.md

 And lastly, a set of  guiding principles for building systems in the way that this philosophy purposes:

 1. Aim for Coherent, End-to-End Flows: Each major feature should be handled by a single, isolated flow of logic that's understandable from start to finish.
 Avoid breaking flows up into many small, abstract pieces.
-Because this allows for easier to maintain code
+Because this allows for easier to maintain code.

 2. Let the Domain Guide Structure: The structure of your system should mirror the structure of the problem domain.
 If your e-commerce system naturally divides into catalog, cart, and checkout features, your code should reflect that same division.

 3. Keep Flows Independent: As much as possible, feature flows should be independent of each other.
 They can interact at well-defined points (like tributaries joining a river), but changes to one flow shouldn't require changes to others.
-This allows for fault isolation, constant complexity scaling and easy onboarding of new talant.
+This allows for fault isolation, constant complexity scaling and easy onboarding of new talent.

 4. Allow for Local Variation: Different feature flows will often need to handle similar subproblems (like validation, error handling, etc.) in different ways.
 That's okay!
 Local optimization beats global consistency.